vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 In either case, the files for the database will be stored in the data node `state` folder located at `YOUR_DATA_NODE_HOME_PATH/state.data-node/storage/sqlstore`.

 ### Buffered event source
-When a data node is restarted from snapshots, it is possible for the event queue to become flooded causing the Vega core to panic when the event queue is full and stop both the Vega core and data node.
+When a data node is restarted from snapshots, it is possible for the event queue to become flooded, causing the Vega core to panic when the event queue is full and stop both the Vega core and data node.

 To prevent this, the buffered event source flag is set to true by default.
 You can confirm this by looking at the following config section: